-Minor Child v.
+Child v.
 National Presto Inc., [Kansas City, Jackson County, Missouri]

 A products liability case for defective design prosecuted against the manufacturer of deep fryer called a Kitchen Kettle.
 The Firm solidified the law on allowing a jury to know the truth of all the other victims of a manufacturer's dangerous product.
 After the Appellate Court squarely rejected the "one product rule" relied upon by the defendant manufacturer, it found that evidence of multiple accidents involving similar products are admissible.
 The manufacturer agreed to settle the case for a confidential amount.

-Mother and Children v.
+Wife and Children v.
 Manufacturer, [St. Joseph, Buchanan County, Missouri]